 PEER- REVIEWED PAPERS, ABSTRACTS AND BOOK CHAPTERS

-Ranner, V., ‘Polyphonic Design-Science — Critical Bio-Design through the Example of Reverse Engineered Silk’ (working title)’.
-Book chapter, ‘Catalyzing Collaborations: design and science’, edited by Prof Dr Leslie Atzmon, London: Bloomsbury (in progress).
+Ranner, V. (2018) ‘Polyphonic Design-Science — Critical Bio-Design through the Example of Reverse Engineered Silk’ (working title)’.
+Book chapter, ‘Catalysing Collaborations: design and science’, edited by Prof Dr Leslie Atzmon, London: Bloomsbury (forthcoming).

-Lockton, D., Ranner, V. ’Plans and speculated actions: Design, behaviour and complexity in sustainable futures’.
+Lockton, D., Ranner, V. (2017) ’Plans and speculated actions: Design, behaviour and complexity in sustainable futures’.
 Book chapter, ‘The Routledge Handbook of Sustainable Product Design’, edited by Prof Dr Jonathan Chapman at Brighton University.
-London: Routledge (forthcoming May 2017).
+London: Routledge.